axyz/anarchism/README.md

 complex nature, very often the effort to adapt them to our own necessities is higher than writing from scratch a bunch of components.

-Also, as far as We now, none of the well known front-end libraries are optimized to be used with unidirectional data flows and very often they rely heavily on state and DOM events and manipulations.
+Also, as far as we know, none of the well known front-end libraries are optimized to be used with unidirectional data flows and very often they rely heavily on state and DOM events and manipulations.

-The only stateless react components library We've found so far is [Rebass](http://jxnblk.com/rebass/), a really nice project that should work very well for prototyping flux based applications.
+The only stateless react components library we've found so far is [Rebass](http://jxnblk.com/rebass/), a really nice project that should work very well for prototyping flux based applications.
 However it comes with its own style that you can eventually configure (on some of its aspects) using context properties or overwrite when needed.
-Wen a real project you will probably end up anyway spending more time overriding stuff than actually composing your application.
+In a real project you will probably end up anyway spending more time overriding stuff than actually composing your application.